yasminagavalda/channels-app/README.md

   The channels endpoint returns a list with all channels

   Each channel can belong to multiple groups.
 You can add an optional groups filter to this endpoint adding groups to filter as query params.
-  You can add as many groups as you want and you will a list with channels that contain at least one of the filter groups:
+  You can add as many groups as you want and you will get a list with channels that contain at least one of the filter groups:

   /api/channels?group={group}&group={group}